graphhopper/directions-api/docs-matrix.md

 ## HTTP POST request

 The GET request has an URL length limitation, which hurts for many locations per request.
 In those cases use a HTTP POST request with JSON data as input.
-All singular parameters are then named as their plural - e.g. point=10,11&point=20,22 will be a `points` array:
+Both request scenarios are identically except that all singular parameter names are named as their plural for a POST request.
+For example `point=10,11&point=20,22` will be converted to the following JSON `points` array:
 ```json
 { "points": [[11,10], [22,20]] }
 ```
-Note that also the order `[longitude,latitude]` will be enforced for a POST request similar to a [GeoJson](http://geojson.org/geojson-spec.html#examples).
+Note that also the order changes to `[longitude,latitude]` similar to a [GeoJson](http://geojson.org/geojson-spec.html#examples).
 All effected parameters are: `points`, `from_points` and `to_points`.

 Also `out_array` has to be named `out_arrays` in a POST request.